 1. Which operating systems are supported?

-Currently, there are no plans to offer versions of EchoLink for other
+Currently, there are no plans to offer official versions of EchoLink for other desktop operating systems.

-2. Will EchoLink run on a PDA, such as an
+2. Will EchoLink run on a mobile device?

-An edition of EchoLink for the Apple iPhone, iPad, and iPod touch is now available, free of charge, at the App Store.
+An edition of EchoLink for the Apple iPhone and iPad is available at the App Store.